jwiegley/logging/README.md

     `traceL` and `traceShowL`.
 These use 'unsafePerformIO' in order to act as direct replacements, so the usual caveats apply.

-  - STM variants: `debugS`, `logS`, `warnS`, `errorS`, `traceS` and `traceShowS`.
-These log to a tracing buffer until the transaction is completed, at which point they are logged in IO.
-This means that logging statements will be delayed, and may well be duplicated if the transaction has retried.

   - A global function, `setDebugLevel`, which uses a global `IORef` to record the logging level, saving you from having to carry around the notion of "verbosity level" in a Reader environment.

-  - A set of "timed" variants, 'timedDebug', 'timedLog', 'timedWarn', which report how long the specified action took to execute in wall-clock time.
+  - A set of "timed" variants, 'timedLog' and 'timedDebug', which report how long the specified action took to execute in wall-clock time.